-The firm, which normally makes up partners at the beginning of May, postponed this year’s round so it could focus on its global restructuring (TheLawyer. com, 13 April).
+The firm, which normally makes up its new partners at the beginning of May, postponed this year’s round so it could focus on its global restructuring (13 April 2009).
 The new partners will take up their posts on 1 August.

-According to firmwide managing partner David Childs, this year’s round demonstrates the firm’s commitment to its international network.
+According to firmwide managing partner David Childs (pictured), this year’s round demonstrates the firm’s commitment to its international network.

 The firm said it has particularly favoured growth markets in this year’s round, with its Hong Kong and Beijing offices gaining five new partners between them.
 Dubai and São Paulo gained one new partner apiece.

 In terms of practice areas, the firm has continued with its traditional focus of favouring finance, with the practice gaining six of the new partners.
 Corporate has gained five while capital markets and litigation and dispute resolution have gained three new partners each.

 Clifford Chance’s reduced intake of new partners is in line with those seen at its magic circle rivals earlier in the year.
 Allen & Overy promoted 20, down from 28 in 2008 (1 May 2009), Freshfields Bruckhaus Deringer made up 14, down from 25 (23 March 2009), and Linklaters promoted 18, down from 28 (6 April 2009).